 Newton’s first law (the law of inertia): The law states that; “A body will remain at rest or in uniform motion in a straight line unless it is compelled to change this state by forces impressed upon it.”

 The first law depicts that if there is no external effect, an object must be still or moving at a constant velocity, which leads to a concept of the net force.

 Newton’s second law (the law of motion) : This law states that; “A body acted upon by an external unbalanced force will accelerate in proportion to the magnitude of this force in the direction in which this force acts.”

 The second law quantifies the force in terms of acceleration and mass of the object.

 F = ma

 Newton’s third law (the law of action and reaction) : This law states that, “For every action (or force) there is an equal and opposite reaction (or force)”.

 The third law illustrates the existence of the counter force which is related to normal forces, tension, etc.

-If a body consist of more than one element and support, each then element and support can be isolated from the system, such diagram is called free body diagram.
+If a body consists of over one element and support, each then element and support can be isolated from the system, such a diagram is called free body diagram.

-To draw FBD of a body we remove all the supports (like wall, floor, hinge or any other body) and replace them by the reactions which these supports exert on the body.
+To draw FBD of a body we remove all the supports (like a wall, floor, hinge, or any other body) and replace them with the reactions which these supports exert on the body.